ventus-ag/docs/_docs/kubernetes/index.md

 # Kubernetes
 {: .no_toc }

-{% include alert.html type="info" title="Welcome to Kubernetes!" content="Here you can quickly jump to Kubernetes which could be useful for implementing basic actions" %}
+{% include alert.html type="info" title="Welcome to Kubernetes!" content="Here you can quickly jump to Kubernetes services provided by Ventus cloud." %}

 <div class="section-index">